- Session 1: Nov. 29, 2021 to Dec. 17, 2021

 Registration fees are:

-- $50 annual registration for full-time non-resident (commuting) freshmen and all sophomores, juniors, seniors.
+- $100 annual registration for full-time, non-resident (commuting) first-year and all sophomore, junior, and senior students.

 - $10 registration for commuting, part-time, and graduate students registering a second vehicle.